compose-spec/compose-spec/spec.md

 #### Env_file format

-Each line in an env file to be in `VAR[=[VAL]]` format.
-Lines beginning with `#` are treated as comments and are ignored.
-Blank lines are also ignored.
+Each line in an env file MUST be in `VAR[=[VAL]]` format.
+Lines beginning with `#` MUST be ignored.
+Blank lines MUST also be ignored.

-The value of `VAL` is used as raw string and not modified at all.
-If the value is surrounded by quotes (as is often the case of shell variables), the quotes MUST be **included** in the value passed to containers created by Compose implementation.
+The value of `VAL` is used as a raw string and not modified at all.
+If the value is surrounded by quotes (as is often the case for shell variables), the quotes MUST be **included** in the value passed to containers created by the Compose implementation.

-`VAL` MAY be ommitted, in such case variable value is empty string.
+`VAL` MAY be omitted, in such cases the variable value is empty string.
-`=VAL` MAY be ommitted, in such case variable is **unset**
+`=VAL` MAY be omitted, in such cases the variable is **unset**

 ```bash
 # Set Rails/Rack environment